Construction

 Thousands

-Vista SQL views compiled into a drift-monitored read contract for every app
+SQL views from the system of record, compiled into a drift-monitored read contract for every app

 Pending